Ali-Homany/Desktop_Screen_Time_Tracker/README.md

 It consists of 2 blueprints:
 - home.py: provides basic routes for the webapp
-- charts.py: provides routes for displaying charts
+- settings.py: provides routes for changing user preferences

 Screenshots of the webapp:
 <br>